Products | SPR Sensor chips | Data sheets

 • especially suitable for weak binders with fast on- and off-rates

-• reversible capture of TST-modified ligands
+• reversible capture immobilization of TST-modified ligands

 • kinetics of medium and small analytes

-• applications requiring high capture densities
+• especially suitable for situations requiring high capture densities

-• reversible capture of TST-modified ligands
+• reversible capture immobilization of TST-modified ligands

 • kinetics of medium and small analytes including carbohydrates

-• applications requiring high capture densities
+• especially suitable for situations requiring high capture densities

-2 Binding of Strep-Tag II is feasible but exhibits limited stability (koff ≈ 10−2–10−3 s−1).
+2 Binding of Strep-Tag II is feasible but the complex exhibits limited stability, with dissociation rates of koff ≈ 10⁻²–10⁻³ s⁻¹.

 3 All illustrations are schematic representations and are not drawn to scale; dimensions, densities, and spatial relationships do not reflect actual physical or chemical proportions.